akhilben/angular-awesome/README.md

   Finding a scalable and clean folder structure architecture is always hard.
 Without a proper architecture, you will end up having a really clumsy and hard to maintain piece of codes :worried:.
 There are several blogs/repos which specifies a proper architecture for Angular applications, and each one is a bit different.
 This section is just a suggestion for architecting a proper folder structure; so just take away the main points and choose a suitable one for yourself (blogs and repos attached in `resources` at the end of this section). **A good guideline to follow is to split our application into at least three different modules — Core, Shared and Feature.** Okay, let's dive into it one by one :dolphin:.

 ### Core Module
-Ideally, the core module contains files that are singleton, that is, those files which we only need to load at run-time.
+Ideally, the `CoreModule` contains files that are singleton, that is, those files which we only need to load at run-time.
 The module can contain **singleton services, core components, guards, interceptors, constants, enums and core models**.
 The core module should be imported only once, which is inside `AppModule`.

 ```
 |-- 📁 core